json-everything/json-everything-docs/_docs/schema/vocabs/vocabs-array-ext.md

 ---
 layout: page
-title: A Vocabulary of Array Extensions (WIP)
+title: A Vocabulary for Extended Validation of Arrays (WIP)
 bookmark: Array Extensions
 permalink: /schema/vocabs/array-ext/
 icon: fas fa-tag
 order: "01.8.3"
 ---

 > This vocabulary is a work in progress.
 It is intended to deprecate and replace the existing [`uniqueKeys` vocabulary](/schema/vocabs/uniquekeys) and add some more array-centric functionality.
-Comments, questions, and ideas are welcome as issues in the [repository for this site](https://github.com/gregsdennis/json-everything-docs).
+Comments, questions, and ideas are welcome as issues in the [main `json-everything` repository](https://github.com/gregsdennis/json-everything).
 {: .prompt-warning }

 ## 1. Purpose {#purpose}